 Everybody lit candles to remember those involved with the Uprising.

-This evening, William and Kate will attend a party hosted by the British Ambassador to Poland.
+After, William and Kate attended a party hosted by the British Ambassador to Poland.
+Click here to read more.

-William, Kate, Charlotte and George looked very colour coordinated in red, white and blue outfits.
+William, Kate, Charlotte and George colour-coordinated in red, white and blue outfits.
 Red and white are Poland’s national colours.
 While red, white and blue are Great Britain’s national colours.

 Kate’s white coat dress is from one of her favourite British labels, Alexander McQueen.